Deep Brain Stimulation

 In addition to our status as a national leader in using DBS to treat movement disorders, we’re also recognized as a national Parkinson’s Foundation Center of Excellence.
 Each year, we treat more than 100 patients who have Parkinson’s disease — using DBS to provide relief from their symptoms.

 We want to make your experience as seamless and stress-free as possible.
-You can use our secure online portal, My Health at Vanderbilt, to contact your care team 24/7, schedule appointments, manage medications and access your medical records.
+You can contact your care team directly by phone or use our secure online portal, My Health at Vanderbilt, to send messages, schedule appointments, manage medications and access your medical records.